rdsea/sys4bigml/tutorials/PerformanceMonitoring/README.md

 * How to monitor a machine learning pipeline with Prometheus?

-* How to make alert for a specific event in your program or system using Prometheus?
+* How to make alerts for specific conditions of ML metrics detected in your ML program or system using Prometheus?

 * How to monitor multiple nodes or a cluster using Prometheus?
 Kubernetes?